ezdes/homeworkss/README.md

-# homeworkss
+# homework20
-Repo for homeworks
+# Practice encapsulation and inheritance